-Tanzania is the 2 nd largest economy in East Africa which is on a steady growth path due to its thriving trade and investments.
+Tanzania is the 2nd largest economy in East Africa which is on a steady growth path due to its thriving trade and investments.
 The political stability in the country gives a major boost to foreign direct investments.
-The importance of foreign trade to the economy of Tanzania reflects in the combined value of imports and exports which equals 50% the country’s GDP.
+The importance of foreign trade to the economy of Tanzania is reflected in the combined value of imports and exports, which equals 42% of the country’s GDP.
 In the recent times, the government has introduced a slew of reforms to invite foreign investment, including redrawing tax codes and starting an investment promotion board.

 Bantu Swahili; English